 Design a data structure that is initialized with a list of different words.
-Provided a string, you should determine if you can change exactly one character in this string to match any word in the data structure.
+Given a string, determine if you can change exactly one character in this string to match any word in the data structure.

 Implement the MagicDictionary